← Back to Library

 San Ming Tong Hui《三命通会》Ming Dynasty (Wan Minying)

-The most comprehensive Bazi encyclopedia, cataloguing all 60 Jiazi day pillars with detailed personality and fate analyses for each.
+A comprehensive Bazi encyclopedia, cataloguing all 60 Jiazi day pillars with detailed traditional personality and life-theme notes for each.

 Di Tian Sui《滴天髓》Song Dynasty (attributed)